RoboJackets/ros-training/code/instructions/week3.md

 Basically a `.launch` file lets you define multiple nodes to launch and also allows you to define parameters.

 #### The `buzzsim` environment for the exercise
-After doing `roslaunch igvc_training week3.launch`, you should see `buzzsim` open looking something like below:
+After doing `roslaunch igvc_training_exercises week3.launch`, you should see `buzzsim` open looking something like below:
 ![buzzsim_week3](buzzsim_week3.png)

 Notice that there are two turtles.
 For this exercise, the goal will be to control the bottom turtle to minimize the